Course Listings

 CMSC 315 | 3 Credits

-Course Desc: (Formerly CMSC 350).
+Course Desc: (Formerly CMSC 350.)
 Prerequisite: CMSC 215 (or CMIS 242).
-A study of user-defined data structures and object-oriented design in computer science.
-The aim is to develop secure Java programs.
-Topics include linked lists, stacks, queues, arrays, maps, vectors, and trees.
-Algorithms that perform sorting, searching, and recursion are discussed and analyzed.
-Students may receive credit for only one of the following courses: CMSC 350 or CMSC 315.
+An applied study of fundamental data structures and algorithms.
+Topics include lists, stacks, queues, dictionaries, trees, and graphs, along with sorting, searching, and recursion.
+Emphasis is on implementing data structures, developing and testing iterative and recursive solutions, and examining their behavior, efficiency, and alternative implementations.
+Students may receive credit for only one of the following courses: CMSC 315 or CMSC 350.

 Relational Database Concepts and Applications